ebeneditos/telegram.bot/README.md

 devtools::install_github('ebeneditos/telegram')
 ```

-Then you can download the `telegram.ext` developer version:
+Then you can download the `telegram.ext` developers version:

 ```r
 devtools::install_github('ebeneditos/telegram.ext')
 ```

-Make sure you have the last version of `devtools` package.
+Make sure you have the `devtools` package updated.

 ## Getting started